moshix/3270BBS/README.md

 # remote mainframe settings for v27.0 and up
 # Up to 15 can be configured.
-# The remote hosts are being read in dynamically at runtine
+# The remote hosts are being read in dynamically at runtime
-# So you can make changes to the tsu.cnf file for remote hosts without needign to restart the BBS
+# So you can make changes to the tsu.cnf file for remote hosts without needing to restart the BBS
 remote1=Forum3270
 remote1_description="moshix Forum3270"
 remote1_addr=www.moshix.tech